HeyItsRiddhi/CS109Site/index.md

 ## 4 / Voter Turnout Prediction Models

-We aim to build a model for voter turnout that classifies whether or not a registered voter casted a ballot in the 2016 election.
+We aim to build a model that classifies whether a registered voter did indeed cast a ballot in the 2016 election.
 We explore a total of four classifiers using a training and validation set: Logistic Regression, Decision Tree, Random Forest, and AdaBoost.
-These four models are described below, and each performance on the validation set is included in table X. The final chosen model, our Adaboost model received a score of .817 on the test set
+These four models are described below, and each performance on the validation set is included in table X. Our models ran on three variants of the dataset: predictors including only race, predictors including race and ethnicity (earlier model), and predictors including race and conservative ethnicity.
+The “abstain” predictions were dropped to allow the model to have a highly precise sample of each ethnicity (though low recall).
+The final chosen model, our Adaboost model received a score of .81 on the test set, regardless of race, ethnicity, or conservative ethnicity prediction.

 ### The Logistic Model